Vitamin C+: The Art of Collage in Phaidon’s New Book

 Extract from the visitor’s guide.

 Even if we respect his opinion, we must admit that the result remains very aesthetic.
 In a movement of spontaneous creation, the words make the poem find another life in their graphic forms.
-The dozens of logograms that make up this exhibition show the richness and scope of his work.
 A life of creation where the difference is expressed in the repetition, where variation finds meaning in the constancy and obsession appears through coherence.

 Christian Dotremont also liked to vary the support of his works.
 As an amateur photographer, he sprinkled ink on some of his photographs.
-Like he said, he loved the cracks of the dried black liquid.
-He also left traces on all the objects of his daily life, especially when traveling: train tickets, library card, newspapers… He tested the reaction of the ink on various media.
+As he said, he loved the cracks of the dried black liquid.
+He also left traces on all the objects of his daily life, especially when traveling: train tickets, library cards, newspapers… He tested the reaction of the ink on various media.

 In 1953, he learned that he had tuberculosis.
 It was the end of CoBrA, but above all, the beginning of an illness that would follow him all his life.
 At times, it forced him into immobility.
 Frustration gave him the desire for space.
 So, in response, the format of the logograms widens.